IdoSagiv/todo-list-app/README.md

 # TodoItems List

-An Android exercise for developers teaching how to play around with RecyclerView and Adapter
+An Android exercise for developers teaching how to play around with RecyclerView and Adapter</br>
+This app was written as part of PostPc (Android) course of The Hebrew University of Jerusalem.

 ## Specs
 - the screen starts out empty (or with previous tasks)